Dhaka: Naib Nizamat

+Columbo Sahib's Tomb, dating back to 1791, at the Narinda Cemetery.
+The identity of Mr. Columbo, who is presumed to be a Dutch or Portuguese gentleman, remains a mystery.

 Under the Nawabs of Bengal, the Naib Nazim of Dhaka was in charge of the city.
 The Naib Nazim was the deputy governor of Bengal.
 He also dealt with the upkeep of the Mughal Navy.
 The Naib Nazim was in charge of the Dhaka Division, which included Dhaka, Comilla, and Chittagong.
 Dhaka Division was one of the four divisions under the Nawabs of Bengal.
 The Nawabs of Bengal allowed European trading companies to establish factories across Bengal.
 The region then became a hotbed for European rivalries.
 The British moved to oust the last independent Nawab of Bengal in 1757, who was allied with the French.
 Due to the defection of Nawab's army chief Mir Jafar to the British side, the last Nawab lost the Battle of Plassey.

 After the Battle of Buxar in 1765, the Treaty of Allahabad allowed the British East India Company to become the tax collector in Bengal on behalf of the Mughal Emperor in Delhi.
 The Naib Nazim continued to function until 1793 when all his powers were transferred to the East India Company.
 The city formally passed to the control of the East India Company in 1793.
 British military raids damaged a lot of the city's infrastructure.
 The military conflict caused a sharp decline in the urban population.
 Dhaka's fortunes received a boost with connections to the mercantile networks of the British Empire.
 With the dawn of the Industrial Revolution in Britain, Dhaka became a leading centre of the jute trade, as Bengal accounted for the largest share of the world's jute production.

 But the British neglected Dhaka's industrial and urban development until the late 19th century.
 Income from the pre-colonial, proto-industrialized textile industry dried up.
 Bengali weavers went out of business after the imposition of a 75% tax on the export of cotton from Bengal, as well as the surge in imports of cheap, British-manufactured fabrics after the advent of the spinning mule and steam power.
 The rapid growth of the colonial capital Calcutta contributed to the decline in Dhaka's population and economy in the early 1800s.
 In 1824, an Anglican bishop described Dhaka as a "City of magnificent ruins".
 Evan so, it still had an estimated 90,000 houses and huts and a population of around 300,000 by the 1840s.